nazimbo/fake-news-detector/README.md

 Work in progress...
 Next steps will include:

-- Using different models
+- Using different models (done)
-- Saving the trained model to a file and using it to classify new articles
+- Saving the trained model to a file and using it to classify new articles (done)

+## Step 6: Model Evaluation

+We will evaluate the model using the testing data.
+We will use the `accuracy_score` function from the `sklearn` library to calculate the accuracy of the model on the testing data.
+The accuracy is the proportion of correctly classified articles.
+We will also use the `classification_report` function to get more detailed metrics such as precision, recall, and F1-score.
+These metrics give us a better understanding of how well the model is performing.